-Sir MacPherson Robinson the noted philanthropist and Melbourne chocolate maker, donated £100,000 to the State Government, ear-marking £40,000 for building a girls' school(3).
-The recipient of this gift was the Melbourne Girls' High School who moved into their newly built premises on the north-eastern corner of Albert Park in 1934(4).
+Sir MacPherson Robertson the noted philanthropist and Melbourne chocolate maker, donated £100,000 to the State Government, ear-marking £40,000 for building a girls' school ('The School Bell').
+The recipient of this gift was the Melbourne Girls' High School who moved into their newly built premises on the northeastern corner of Albert Park in 1934 (ibid).

 A competition was called for design of the school, which was won by Norman Seabrook of Seabrook and Fildes.
 Its design was a radical departure from the norm in educational buildings up until that date, so much so that Robin Boyd was able to write about it in 1947.
 This was the first time that many Melbourne people noticed a modern building, the first modern school in Victoria and probably the first and only time a practical architectural competition has been won with a modern design.
-It had a wide flowing plan, big classrooms and a cream and blue brick exterior treatment after the Dudok manner(5).
+It had a wide flowing plan, big classrooms and a cream and blue brick exterior treatment after the Dudok manner (Boyd 1947:28).

-The building was officially opened by the Duke of Gloucester in March 1934(6) and the first principal was Miss M. Hutton(7).
+The building was officially opened by the Duke of Gloucester in March 1934 ('The School Bell') and the first principal was Miss M. Hutton (ibid).